junxit/us-congress-bills-115/metadata.md

 - 2017-09-25 — The House Committee on Rules reported an original measure, H. Rept.
 115-331, by Mr. Burgess.
 - 2017-09-25 — The House Committee on Rules reported an original measure, H. Rept.
 115-331, by Mr. Burgess.
 - 2017-09-25 — The resolution provides a structured rule for H.R.
 2824, and closed rule for H.R.
 2792.
 It provides for 1 hour of general debate for both bills.
+- 2017-09-26 — Considered as privileged matter. (consideration: CR H7499-7503)
+- 2017-09-26 — Considered as unfinished business. (consideration: CR H7504-7505)
+- 2017-09-26 — DEBATE - The House proceeded with one hour of debate on H. Res.
+533.
+- 2017-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-09-26 — On agreeing to the resolution Agreed to by recorded vote: 230 - 190 (Roll no. 533). (text: CR H7499-7500)
+- 2017-09-26 — On ordering the previous question Agreed to by the Yeas and Nays: 230 - 189 (Roll no. 532). (consideration: CR H7504)
+- 2017-09-26 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+533, the Chair put the question on ordering the previous question, and by voice vote announced that the ayes prevailed.
+Mr. Hastings demanded the yeas and nays and the Chair postponed further proceedings on the question of ordering the previous question until later in the legislative day.
+- 2017-09-26 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 230 - 190 (Roll no. 533).(text: CR H7499-7500)
+- 2017-09-26 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on ordering the previous question and adoption of H.Res.
+533, all of which had been debated earlier and on which further proceedings had been postponed.